dreamof123/dream_of/README.md

 ## Overview

-Dream-of allows you to generate creative and visually appealing images from latent space, based on the prompts you provide through speech.
+Dream-of allows you to generate creative and visually appealing images from latent space, based on the prompts provided by speech.

 ## Example of Use Case

-Deploy on an art-frame-like monitor with an input device (keyboard, flic button, etc.) that triggers "listening".
+Deploy on an art-frame-like monitor [powered by any device capable of running Windows OS] with an input device [keyboard, flic button, etc.] that triggers "listening" with the "press of a button".

+Speech provided by the user magically generates an image from latent space.
+A truly new image, from the user's imagination, that does not exist anywhere else in history.

 ## Features